reverentgeek/blog/src/site/configure-eleventy-to-host-a-custom-mastodon-alias.md

 ## Create a WebFinger Endpoint

-Because my 11ty site uses Nunjucks for templates, I created a file named `webfinger.njk` and added the following text.
+This 11ty site uses Nunjucks for templates.
+I created a file named `webfinger.njk` and added the following text.

 ```json
 ---